 At the end of the day

 You are the only one to decide if something is worth it or not from a time vs. money standpoint.
 But you need to go through the mindful decision-making process, to make sure you’re not just spending money and busting your budget on something frivolous.
-Even though you’re on a budget (which is essence is just a plan) that doesn’t mean you can’t spend money on non necessities, especially when they are time savers.
+Even though you’re on a budget (which is, in essence, is just a plan) that doesn’t mean you can’t spend money on non necessities, especially when they are time savers.
 You need to ask a few key questions and make sure that the math works.